ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 #### Supplementary Mandatory Functions

-The following two functions should be implemented **in tandem** with the above function; They are used internally to show / hide the dropdown on certain events (for example, on input focus / blur).
+The following two functions should be implemented **in tandem** with `dropdownRootRender`, and are used (internally) to show / hide the dropdown on certain events (for example, on input focus / blur).

 `showDropdown?: (root: HTMLElement, opts: SearchUiOptions) => void`